remix-run/remix/docs/utils/create-remix-stub.md

 });
 ```

-If your loaders rely on the `getLoadContext` method, you can provide a stuibbed context via the second parameter to `createRemixStub`:
+If your loaders rely on the `getLoadContext` method, you can provide a stubbed context via the second parameter to `createRemixStub`:

 ```tsx
 const RemixStub = createRemixStub(